 International days are occasions to educate the public on issues of concern, mobilize political will and resources to address global problems and celebrate the achievements of humanity.
 The United Nations has embraced them as a powerful advocacy tool.

 Anyone can make a positive difference through individual or collective efforts.
 You can contribute and strengthen the fight against drug addiction.
-Volunteer with or donate to nonprofits working to curb drug addiction and helping addicts recuperate and rebuild their lives.
+Donate to nonprofits working to curb drug addiction and helping addicts recuperate and rebuild their lives:

 –